wa1ker38552/PyBot/README.md

 - Error catching: PyBot will check a script for errors and return the error as if on a normal IDE/Compiler
 - Imports: PyBot can install most imports (Any of which are pre-installed from Replit!)

 PyBot cannot run while loops or any script that requests user input.
 Any script that runs in a loop will execute and the output would be printed out instead of being printed while it's executing.
+Also, anything that requires it to show images or windows will not work, IE: webbrowser, webdriver, turtle, tkinter, and flask.

 PyBot can be hosted using Replit by using the ```keepAlive()``` function.
 If you plan to host it using your own computer, remove the ```keepAlive()``` function.